OpenDSA/OpenDSA/RST/en/CS5040slides/Testing.rst

      not expect to fail, it represents **YOUR failure** to properly test.

-   * I am not your testing service.
-Nor is Web-CAT.
-We don't share our test cases.
+   * Web-CAT, TAs, and professors are **not** your personal testing service.
+We will not share our test cases.

    * Real problem: How to correct a mis-understanding.